Rockstar Games: History

-Brothers Dan Houser (left) and Sam Houser (right) are two of the co-founders of Rockstar Games.
+Brothers and co-founders Dan Houser (left) and Sam Houser photographed in the early 2010s.
 Dan left the company in 2020; Sam is the president.

 On March 12, 1998, Take-Two Interactive announced its acquisition of the assets of dormant British video game publisher BMG Interactive from BMG Entertainment (a unit of Bertelsmann).
 In exchange, Take-Two was to issue 1.85 million shares (around 16%) of its common stock to BMG Entertainment.
 Through this acquisition, Take-Two obtained several of BMG Interactive's former intellectual properties, including DMA Design's Grand Theft Auto and Space Station Silicon Valley.
 The deal was announced to have closed on March 25.

 Three BMG Interactive executives—Dan Houser, Sam Houser, and Jamie King—as well as Gary Foreman of BMG Interactive and Terry Donovan of BMG Entertainment's Arista Records record label, subsequently moved to New York City to work for Take-Two Interactive.
 In a restructuring announced that April, Sam Houser was appointed as Take-Two's "vice president of worldwide product development".
 In December 1998, the Houser brothers, Donovan and King established Rockstar Games as the "high-end" publishing label of Take-Two.
 The formation was formally announced on January 22, 1999.

 In January 2007, Take-Two announced that Donovan, until then managing director for Rockstar Games, had left the company following a four-month leave of absence.
 He was succeeded by Gary Dale, who became chief operating officer.
 Dale previously worked with the Houser brothers and King at BMG Interactive, but left the company when it was acquired by Take-Two Interactive, and joined Capcom's European operations as managing director in 2003.

-As of February 2014, Rockstar Games titles have shipped more than 250 million copies, the largest franchise being the Grand Theft Auto series, which alone has shipments of at least 250 million as of November 2016.
+By February 2014, Rockstar Games titles had shipped more than 250 million copies, the largest franchise being the Grand Theft Auto series, which alone had shipments of at least 250 million as of November 2016.
 Grand Theft Auto V shipped the highest number of units within the series' and the company's history, with over 220 million copies, making it the second best-selling video game of all time.

 At the 10th British Academy Games Awards in March 2014, Rockstar Games was honored with the BAFTA Academy Fellowship Award for "creating intricately layered interactive worlds that have kept the company at the forefront of the gaming industry for over a decade, both critically and commercially".
 Jennifer Kolbe, who started at the front desk of Take-Two, acts as Rockstar Games' head of publishing and oversees all development studios.
 Simon Ramsey is the company's head of PR and communications.